FTC disclosure: This post contains affiliate links, which means I may receive a commission for purchases made through my links.

 Given that the users already enjoy what you’re offering, you can keep them exploring more similar content on your website.
 Internal linking is a fantastic way to keep users on your website longer.

-3 Ways to Create Internal Links Right Now:
+Here are 3 Ways to Create Internal Links:

 → Link them within your paragraph